Home » London » London Dungeon tickets

 By Bus

 The haunted house attraction also falls on the Big Bus Sightseeing tour’s route.
-Find out more
+Find out more!

-Car Parking
+By Car

 For up to two hours, it will cost you £17 and for up to three hours, £25.

-London Dungeon hours
+London Dungeon timings

-The attraction is open seven days a week but remains closed on Christmas.
+The attraction is closed on Christmas Day.

 Best time to visit London Dungeon

-Is London Dungeon suitable for kids?
+Is London Dungeon suitable for kids

 Important: If you need to leave the attraction at any time, speak to one of the actors in the show, and they will arrange for someone to help you.